How to Teach Programming in the AI Era? Using LLMs as a Teachable Agent for Debugging: LLM Evaluation: Generation Efficiency and Quality

-On average, for each problem, we generated 3 test category hints, 10 test case hints, 24 buggy codes (around 31\% are codes with multiple bugs), and, accordingly, 24 explanation and fix instructions, and 33 bug fixes.
-The total number of materials used in the evaluation is shown in \cref{tab:llm-eval}.
+We evaluated the generations on six different problems from prior work~\cite{dakhel2023github} and our own problems (detailed in Table 4 in \supplement).
+On average, for each problem, we generated 3 test category hints, 10 test case hints, 24 buggy programs, explanation and fix instructions, and 33 bug fixes.
+The total number and the success rates are summarized in \cref{tab:llm-eval}.
+We provided the success criteria for all types of materials in Table 5 in \supplement.